 I've started thinking of this as the difference between boundary objects and what might be called exposure devices.
 Boundary objects maintain productive ambiguity.
 Exposure devices force confrontation with material reality.
 Both are design artefacts.
 They operate differently.

 When institutional investment in a particular imaginary is high, boundary objects may enable continued collaboration while exposure devices might trigger defensive routines.
 I think my artefacts exposed rather than enabled - and perhaps the organisation responded accordingly.
-But I'm still working out whether this framing is right.
+Design capture is possible because design artefacts are ambiguous in their function.
+A concept map can be a tool for strategic reorientation or evidence that strategic work happened.
+A process diagram can guide implementation or demonstrate that implementation was considered.
+The same artefact can serve different purposes depending on how it's used.

 What Design Theory Doesn't Prepare You For